New High Grade Gold Discovery in Red Lake, Ontario

 Great Bear Resources (TSXV:GBR, OTC:GTBDF) is a Canadian exploration company focused on advancing its high-grade gold assets in one of the world’s premiere mining jurisdictions.
-In Ontario’s Red Lake district, home of 28 historic and currently operating mines with 30 million ounces of gold produced to date, an excellent network of access roads allows for exploration work year-round at Great Bear’s Dixie project and West Madsen project.
+In Ontario’s Red Lake district, home of 28 historic and currently operating mines with 30 million ounces of gold produced to date, an excellent network of access roads allows for exploration work year-round at Great Bear’s Dixie project.